 $800 trip fee paid to Twende Solar to cover all in-country lodging, food, cultural excursions during the install and ground trip transportation between Port-au-Prince city/airport and the project site during the scheduled trip dates.

 Volunteers are responsible for their own airfare to and from Port-au-Prince, Haiti.
 Current prices are around $800 round trip.

-Volunteers must raise $1,500 by August 23rd, 2019 to support Twende’s global electrification work.
+Volunteers must raise $1,500 by end of August, 2019 to support Twende’s global electrification work.
 Twende Solar will provide volunteers with marketing materials, ideas and a peer-to-peer fundraising platform to aide their efforts.
 Any gap in fundraising goals will need to be made up by the volunteer before the start of the project.

 No advanced visa is needed for U.S. Passport holders.
 A stamp upon entry will suffice but you must have 6 months validity at time of entry.
 Check here if you have a non US passport, then visit your country’s site to confirm.

 May 9th - Project announcement; Twende Solar Fundraising event at Mt.
 Tabor Brewing

 May 31st - Volunteer applications due

 June 7th - Selected volunteers notified, trip fee due June 15th

 Jun/ Jul/ Aug - Volunteer team meetings on second Monday evening of the month.

 June - Aug - Peer-2-Peer Fundraising Campaign.